 Assembly Discrepancies

-Comparison of the Canu assembly to the Darmor-bzh v4.1 assembly revealed 24 assembly discrepancies (Supplemental Table 1).
+Comparison of the Canu Da-Ae assembly to the Darmor-bzh v4.1 assembly revealed 24 assembly discrepancies (Supplemental Table 1).
 These discrepancies included inversions, lack of contiguity, and introduction of new sequence.
-To assess the validity of these discrepancies, both the parental 10X scaffolds and the PacBio reads were mapped to the Canu assembly.
-In 15 of the 24 discrepancies, the Canu assembly was supported by either read mapping or scaffold evidence.
+To assess the validity of these discrepancies, both the parental 10X scaffolds and the PacBio reads were mapped to the Canu Da-Ae assembly.
+In 15 of the 24 discrepancies, the Canu Da-Ae assembly was supported by either read mapping or scaffold evidence.
 In ChrC06 and ChrC07, two scaffolds spanned the whole reference chromosome but failed to be scaffolded together.
 These scaffolds were joined with 100 Ns to signify a scaffolding gap and were then able to span the entire Darmor-bzh v4.1 chromosome as one scaffold.
-In six cases, the Canu assembly had unsupported inversions with four of the inversions spanning from one scaffold gap to another scaffold gap.
+In six cases, the Canu Da-Ae assembly had unsupported inversions with four of the inversions spanning from one scaffold gap to another scaffold gap.
 For each case, the sequence was inverted to match the Darmor-bzh v4.1 assembly.
 The most prominent discrepancy occurred on ChrA05.
 Alignment to Darmor-bzh v4.1 suggested that both chromosome arms were inverted at their junction with the centromere.
 As there was no read or scaffolding evidence to support this, both chromosome arms were inverted to match Darmor-bzh.
 Although our chrA05 now agrees with the Darmor-bzh v4.1 assembly, the orientation and centromeric region remains questionable.
 After all discrepancies were addressed, the assembly was deemed final and annotation began (Figure 2).

 Annotation

-MAKER analysis of the Da-Ae assembly predicted 125,439 protein coding genes after filtering, compared to the 101,400 genes annotated in the Darmor-bzh v4.1 assembly.
+MAKER analysis of the Da-Ae assembly predicted 125,439 protein coding genes after filtering, compared to the 101,400 and 108,190 genes annotated in the Darmor-bzh v4.1 and v10 assemblies.
 To explore these differences, we determined the location of the predicted genes in their respective assemblies.
-Da-Ae contains more gene models than Darmor-bzh v4.1, with 123,488 of the Da-Ae gene models being present on its 19 pseudomolecules compared to Darmor-bzh v4.1, which contains 80,927 gene models on its 19 pseudomolecules
+Da-Ae contains more gene models than Darmor-bzh v4.1 and v10, with 123,488 of the Da-Ae gene models being present on its 19 pseudomolecules compared to Darmor-bzh v4.1 and v10 which contain 80,927 and 106,885 gene models on respectively on their 19 pseudomolecules.

 Final Assembly Comparison

-The final Da-Ae assembly improves upon the Darmor-bzh v4.1 assembly by a number of criteria (Table 3).
-Comparing the full assemblies and the pseudomolecule assemblies, respectively, the N50 is 24% to 32% longer; there are 36% to 47% more unambiguous bases incorporated into the Da-Ae assembly; and there are 1% to 4% more complete BUSCOs in the Da-Ae assembly.
-As for gene models, Da-Ae had 23.7% more than Darmor-bzh v4.1 in the full assembly with 52.6% more gene models incorporated into pseudomolecules.
+The final Da-Ae assembly improves upon the Darmor-bzh v4.1 assembly by a number of criteria (Tables 1 and 2).
+Comparing the full assemblies and the pseudomolecule assemblies, respectively, the N50 is 24% to 32% longer; there are 36% to 47% more unambiguous bases incorporated into the Da-Ae assembly (Table 1).
+When compared to the Darmor-bzh v10 assembly, the full Da-Ae assembly and the pseudomolecule assembly each have 4% shorter N50s.
+However, the full Da-Ae assembly has 12% more unambiguous bases than Darmor-bzh v10, while the pseudomolecule Da-Ae assembly has 4% fewer unambiguous bases Than Darmor-bzh v10 (Table 1).
+When comparing BUSCO scores using the brassicales_odb10 dataset, both the Da-Ae assembly and the Darmor-bzh v10 assemblies had BUSCO complete scores of 98.5% while Darmor-bzh v4.1 had a slightly lower score of 98.2%.
+Both Darmor-bzh assemblies had a higher percentage of complete single copy-BUSCOs while the Da-Ae assembly had a higher percentage of duplicated BUSCOs.

 Genome Completeness Analysis